 This whitepaper describes the Qt/Embedded C++ toolkit for GUI and application development on embedded devices.
 It runs on any device supported by Linux and a C++ compiler.
 Qt/Embedded provides the entire standard Qt API and can compile out unused features to minimize its memory footprint.
+Qt/Embedded provides its own windowing system which is far more compact than Xlib and the X Window System that it replaces.
 Qt/Embedded applications can be developed on familiar desktop systems, e.g. Windows and Unix, and with standard tools.
 It is provided with all the Qt tools including Qt Designer for visual form design, and with tools specifically tailored to the embedded environment.